-You need some basic skills in biofeedback techniques, physiology, and biofeedback instrumentation before you can use biofeedback equipment effectively let alone even begin to decide which equipment to purchase.
-You can learn these skills by taking our general biofeedback and or EEG biofeedback courses and then get some hands-on experience with the equipment followed by mentoring through your first few clients.
-For descriptions of these courses, go to the web site’s home page and click on the course name in the left hand column.
+You need some skills in biofeedback techniques, physiology, and biofeedback instrumentation before you can use biofeedback equipment effectively let alone even begin to decide which equipment to purchase.
+You can learn these skills by taking our general biofeedback and or EEG biofeedback courses and then get some hands-on experience with the equipment and mentoring through your first few clients.

-If you aren’t familiar will biofeedback, please go to the introductory biofeedback lecture on this site so you can get an idea of the variety of tasks biofeedback devices are used for.
+If you aren’t familiar will biofeedback, go HERE to get an idea of the variety of tasks biofeedback devices are used for.

 - Biofeedback is learning: Biofeedback devices all record well recognized physiological signals such as muscle tension, heart rate, and brain waves.
 The information recorded is shown IN REAL TIME to the person being recorded and any coach / therapist who may be present so the person can learn to recognize the level at which the physiological system is functioning and its responses to stress, etc. The person being recorded can use this information to learn to control abnormal responses and reset abnormal levels of the physiological system.
 This is learning.
 Nothing goes from the device to the person which controls any physiological system.